Liver Cancer in Dogs – Symptoms, Causes, and Treatments

 The liver of the dog functions the same as that of the human liver.
 The organ filter outs the toxins and other dangerous substances in the body.
 It helps the body retain vitality, energy, and overall health.

 The liver gets its blood supply from the portal vein and the hepatic artery so that it can perform properly.
-However, it is also through this supply of blood from other parts of the body that introduce cancer cells to the liver.
+However, this blood supply can also introduce cancer cells from other parts of the body to the liver.

 The liver is a vital organ because it assists with blood clotting and digestion.
 If it is not functioning properly, then your dog will become sick.
 The good news is that liver cancer in dogs can be treated and managed.